 The creativity of Black people continues to be unmatched.
 End of story.

 What started as a conversation on the app three weeks prior, turned into the must-hear theatrical production of the year.
-Spearheaded by Executive Producer and Director Noelle Chesnut Whitmore (a Black woman) who conducted auditions organically through the app after meeting Chris “Boogie” Glover, another user on Clubhouse.
+Spearheaded by Executive Producer and Director Noelle Chesnut Whitmore (a Black woman).
+She conducted auditions organically through the app after meeting Chris “Boogie” Glover, another user on Clubhouse.

-Whitmore stated in a press release that she was instantly captivated by Glover’s voice and felt he would be the perfect voice for the role of Mufasa.
+Whitmore stated in a press release that she was instantly captivated by Glover’s voice.
+She felt he would be the perfect voice for the role of Mufasa.
 Upon hearing him recite a few lines, the musical went from ideation to action for production.

 From doctors to regular nine-to-fivers everyone shined, presented greatness, and delivered hope to the everyday working (and non-working) professional with dreams bigger than their current environment.